 Uniform Crime Reporting System.
-Section 3 of HB267s amends Section 29-3-11 NMSA 1978, to require the department of public safety to provide the New Mexico sentencing commission access to the data collected and maintained by the department, and to use the new code system required by HB267s.
+Section 3 of HB267ss amends Section 29-3-11 NMSA 1978, to require the department of public safety to provide the New Mexico sentencing commission access to the data collected and maintained by the department, and to use the new code system required by HB267ss.
 The department must make its annual report and other statistical data reports available to the administrative office of the courts.

 Release of Information Under the Mental Health and Developmental Disabilities Act.
-Section 4 of HB267s amends Section 43-1-19 NMSA 1978 of the Mental Health and Developmental Disabilities Act, to provide that authorization from the client is not required for the release of confidential information of inmates with a mental or developmental disability to assure continuity of care, or when the disclosure is made to a governmental agency, its agent or a state educational institution, a duly organized state or county association of licensed physicians or dentists, a licensed health facility or staff committees of such a facility for the purpose of research.
+Section 4 of HB267ss amends Section 43-1-19 NMSA 1978 of the Mental Health and Developmental Disabilities Act, to provide that authorization from the client is not required for the release of confidential information of inmates with a mental or developmental disability to assure continuity of care, or when the disclosure is made to a governmental agency, its agent or a state educational institution, a duly organized state or county association of licensed physicians or dentists, a licensed health facility or staff committees of such a facility for the purpose of research.

 The Crime Reduction Grant Act.
-Sections 5-10 of HB267s create the Crime Reduction Grant Act, to be administered by the New Mexico sentencing commission.
+Sections 5-10 of HB267ss create the Crime Reduction Grant Act, to be administered by the New Mexico sentencing commission.

 • Criminal Justice Coordinating Council.
 It creates a criminal justice coordinating council for each judicial district to be convened by the chief judge of the district court in the district.
 Membership may include representation from within the district for each court in the district, the district attorney, the district public defender office, law enforcement agencies, jails, correctional facilities, behavioral health programs or other agencies and entities agreed upon by the council.
-The council shall develop a strategic plan to review the criminal justice system in the judicial district to identify problems and develop data-driven policies and evidence-based best practices; apply
+The council shall develop a strategic plan to review the criminal justice system in the judicial district to identify problems and develop data-driven policies and evidence-based best practices; apply as necessary for grants; facilitate the sharing of information; and, in consultation with the commission, develop data-sharing agreements.

-- as necessary for grants; facilitate the sharing of information; and, in consultation with the commission, develop data-sharing agreements. - Application for grants.
-HB267s sets out the procedures for a council to apply for a grant on behalf of a member.
-HB267s lists 10 criminal justice-related reasons for which a grant may be sought.
-The grants have 8 conditions attached, including that the council and the recipient member to use no more than five percent of a grant for administrative costs, develop data-sharing agreements and methods of data-sharing, develop best practices and performance measures, collect data to evaluate effectiveness, perform quarterly evaluations, and provide monthly and annual reports. - Reports.
+- Application for grants.
+HB267ss sets out the procedures for a council to apply for a grant on behalf of a member.
+HB267ss lists 4 criminal justice-related reasons for which a grant may be sought: to develop, expand and improve evidence-based treatment and supervision alternatives to incarceration; to reduce barriers to participation by criminal offenders in pre-prosecution diversion or specialty court programs; to develop or improve pretrial service programs; and to purchase equipment or provide training to support any of the purposes provided in the section.
+The grants have 8 conditions attached, including that the council and the recipient member use no more than five percent of a grant for administrative costs, develop data-sharing agreements and methods of data-sharing, develop best practices and performance measures, collect data to evaluate effectiveness, perform quarterly evaluations, and provide monthly and annual reports. - Rules.
+The Commission, in consultation with each grant administration agency, shall promulgate uniform procedural rules necessary to administer the provisions of the Act, and each grant administration agency shall adopt the uniform procedures. - Reports.
 Each grant administration agency shall report to the commission annually regarding its grants.
 The commission shall report to the legislature annually.